Abdul-Samad43/Youtube-Rag-Chatbot/README.md

 ---

-*Built with ❤️ using LangChain, FAISS, Google Gemini and Groq*
+*Built with ❤️ using LangChain, FAISS and Google Gemini*